robertefreeman/tester-mcp-client/README.md

 ## ⓘ Limitations and feedback

 The client does not support all MCP features, such as Prompts and Resource.
-Also, it does not store the conversation, so refreshing the page will clear the chat history.

 ## References